codingnekochan/codingnekochan/README.md

 I’m a **self-taught web developer** on a journey from civil engineering to the world of software development.
 I love solving problems, building meaningful projects, and always challenging myself to learn more.

 ### 🌱 A Bit About My Journey
 I started in civil engineering but quickly realized my passion lies in tech.
-Since then, I’ve dived deep into **web development** and have been exploring the vast possibilities of building digital products.
+Since then, I’ve gone deep into **web development** and have been exploring the vast possibilities of building digital products.
 My goal is to transition fully into software development and contribute to impactful projects.

 ### 🛠️ What I Currently Work With
 - **Frontend:** HTML, CSS, JavaScript, React, Tailwind CSS